xuecongsun/Prediction-of-Housing-Price/README.md

 3. **Condition** - Condition 3 is the most common across all regions.
 Bellevue & Renton and Seattle have the highest number of condition level above 4.

-4. **Floor** - Floor 1 is the most common across all regions, follOwed by floor 2.
+4. **Floor** - Floor 1 is the most common across all regions, followed by floor 2.
 Seattle and Shoreline have a significant amount of 3 floors whereas the other regions don’t.

-5. **View/Waterfront/Renovation**- no view, have waterfront and have renovated are the norms across regions.
+5. **View/Waterfront/Renovation**- no view, having waterfront and having renovated are the norms across regions.

 6. **Basement** - most of houses in most of regions don't have basement.
 In Seattle we observe the highest amount of houses having basement.